yoshimon/symbolic/doc/sphinx/source/symbolic_language/templates.rst

 Example 2 - Type Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Templates can be used to generate new types.
-The following code snippet demonstrates this:

 .. code-block:: cpp

     // Allow external injection of source code into this type.
-    template<Type, Injection>
+    template<T, Injection>
     struct generated
     {
-        Type a;
+        T a;
         Injection
     }